 In order to use this representation the constant coefficients $D_{mn}$ and $\Gamma_{n_1 \cdots n_k}$ that appear in the Hamiltonian (\ref{wav2}) need to be computed.
-Using scale transformations (\ref{w4}) and the renormalization group equation (\ref{w3}) they can all be expressed in terms of the integrals \beq d_{n} = \int {ds(x) \over dx} {ds(x-n) \over dx}dx \qquad -4\leq n \leq 4 \eeq \beq \gamma_{m,n,k}= \int s(x) s(x-m) s(x-n) s(x-k) dx \qquad -4 \leq mnk \leq 4 . \eeq These integrals are related to each other by finite linear equations derived from the renormalization group equation (\ref{w3}) and the scale fixing condition (\ref{w7}).
+Using scale transformations (\ref{w4}) and the renormalization group equation (\ref{w3}) they can all be expressed in terms of the integrals \beq d_{n} = \int {ds(x) \over dx} {ds(x-n) \over dx}dx \qquad -4\leq n \leq 4 \eeq \beq \gamma_{m,n,k}= \int s(x) s(x-m) s(x-n) s(x-k) dx \qquad -4 \leq m,n,k \leq 4 . \eeq These integrals for different values of $m,n,k$ are related to each other by finite linear equations derived from the renormalization group equation (\ref{w3}) and the scale fixing condition (\ref{w7}).
 These linear systems can formally be solved in terms of the coefficients $h_l$ (\ref{w5}).
 The coefficients $d_n$ are rational numbers and can be found in the literature on wavelets \cite{beylkin1}.
-To find the $\gamma_{mnk}$ requires finding eigenvalues of a $9^3 \times 9^3$ matrix.
-This eliminates the need be able to evaluate fractal valued functions.
+To find the coefficients $\gamma_{mnk}$ requires solving a system of $9^3$ linear equations.
+This eliminates the need to evaluate fractal valued functions.
 Alternatively the integrals $\gamma_{mnk}$ can be approximated by noting that the renormalization group equation (\ref{w3}) and the scale fixing condition (\ref{w7}) can be used to exactly calculate the basis functions and their derivatives at all dyadic rational points.
-Since the functions and their derivatives are continuous this can be used to estimate these quantities and integrals involving these quantities to any desired accuracy.
+Since the functions and their derivatives are continuous and the dyadic rationals are dense this can be used to estimate these quantities and integrals involving these quantities to any desired accuracy.

-In order to illustrate a path integral treatment of this system consider a truncation of the theory in 1+1 dimension where only 2 adjacent modes of the Hamiltonian (\ref{wav2}) are retained.
-In this case the overlap coefficients that appear in the Hamiltonian and couple adjacent modes can be expressed in terms of the following quantities
+In order to illustrate a path integral treatment of this system consider a truncation of the theory in 1+1 dimensions where only 2 adjacent modes of the Hamiltonian (\ref{wav2}) are retained.
+In this case the overlap coefficients that appear in the Hamiltonian are related to $d_n$ and $\gamma_{lmn}$ by \beq \qquad D_{mn} = d_{n-m} \qquad \mbox{and} \qquad \Gamma_{klmn} = \gamma_{l-k,m-k,n-k} \eeq The coefficients that couple adjacent modes can be expressed in terms of the following quantities

 where the $\Gamma$ coefficients were computed by numerical integration using the trapezoidal rule with the basis functions evaluated at 256 dyadic points on their support.
 Convergence was verified using 512 dyadic points.